WhatYouThing/NoFrills/README.md

 - **Render Hitbox**: Renders a hitbox for Kuudra.
 - **Render Health**: Renders Kuudra's exact health during the DPS phase.
+- **Render DPS**: Renders your team's DPS during the last phase.
+Infernal tier only.
 - **Announce Missing**: Announces in party chat if no supply spawns at either your pre, or at your next spot.
 - **Pile Fix**: Allows you to use your abilities (such as Fire Veil) while building the ballista.
 - **Announce Fresh**: Send a message when the Fresh Tools perk activates.